 Helicobacter pylori (H. pylori) is a type of bacteria that infects the stomach.
-About a third of Australian adults carry the bug, but many don’t realise they have it.
+About 4 in 10 Australian adults carry the bug, but many don’t realise they have it.
 Once detected, H. pylori can be treated.
 This bacteria can cause stomach inflammation (gastritis) and more serious conditions such as stomach ulcers and stomach cancer.

 What is Helicobacter pylori?

 H. pylori is a type of bacteria that infects the stomach.
 It is the most common infection in the world and is more common in developing countries.
 It can damage the stomach’s lining, making it more vulnerable to stomach acid.

 Anyone who is infected with H. pylori eventually develops gastritis but they may not show any symptoms.

 If you are infected with this bacteria, you are more likely than other people to develop ulcers or cancer of the stomach.